laksh7218/AutoJudge-Predicting-Programming-Problem-Difficulty/README.md

    RMSE = 1.99
 ```
 **For classification:**
-1) From scatter plot again it was intuitive that I should not use logistic regression because the data does not have linear relation and hence SVM because we know that Logistic regression and SVM share a similar baseline formulation
+1) From scatter plot again it was intuitive that I should not use logistic regression because the data does not seem to be linearly separable, hence
-2) For logistic regression:
+For logistic regression:
 ```bash
    Classification accuracy = 50.42%